Another Word For REACH_OUT

 outreach

-Noun : The act of reaching out.
+Noun : The act of reaching out; the act of raising awareness.

 Noun : The extent or length of one's reach.